ml-archive/blog/source/_posts/2016-10-18-Understanding-code-signing-for-iOS-apps.md

 <p align=center><img src="https://d1gwekl0pol55k.cloudfront.net/image/baas/translate_values/hbikk_ospmSpNLyW.gif" /></p>

 The goal of this article is to help junior iOS developers understand code signing on a higher level.
 This will not be a step-by-step tutorial on how to code sign your app.
-Ideally, after reading this article, you would be able to code sign your app without following any tutorials.
+Ideally, after reading this article, you will be able to code sign your app without following any tutorials.

 I don't plan to go into lower level details, but we will talk a bit about asymmetric cryptography.